 The next part of your visit is the exam.
 The exam done at our office is very through allowing us to determine what exactly how your spine and central nervous system is functioning.
 To do this we will perform a computerized state of the art exam that allows up to measure the amount of stress on your central nervous system.
 This test is the foundation of our exam.
 Once this exam is complete you will have a comprehensive structural analysis done.
 This allows us to see what compensation your body might be making to adapt to stress on your nervous system.

-PLEASE NOTE: WE DO NOT PROVIDE AN ADJUSTMENT ON YOUR FIRST VISIT TO OUR OFFICE BY REQUEST PRIOR TO VISIT.
+WE ONLY PROVIDE AN ADJUSTMENT ON YOUR FIRST VISIT TO OUR OFFICE BY REQUEST PRIOR TO VISIT.

 A vertebral subluxation is the result of spinal bones with improper motion or position affecting nerve communications between your brain and your body. sub = less than | luxation = dislocation

 A vertebral subluxation is a stress response.
 Muscles go into spasm.
 Spinal bones lock up.
 And adjacent nerves are choked or chafed.
 This interferes with the control and regulation of your body.
 This garbles communications between the brain and parts of your body.